High School Prerequisites

 Recommendation for Dental Hygiene Students:

-Applicants whose native language is not English and who have neither graduated from a U.S. high school nor completed a minimum of 30 credit hours at a U.S. postsecondary institution must submit official TOEFL iBT scores.
+Applicants whose native language is not English and who have neither graduated from a U.S. high school nor completed a minimum of 30 credit hours at a U.S. post-secondary institution must submit official TOEFL iBT scores.
 Preference is given to candidates with a minimum score of 100 and listening and speaking section scores of 26 or above on each.

 Dental Hygiene is a very competitive program.
 Although the minimum scores are stated for GPA, TOEFL, ACT and SAT, most students accepted into the program have scores significantly higher than the minimum.

-Recommended Technical Standards for Dental Hygiene Students
+Recommended Essential Functions for Dental Hygiene Students

 TSU receives applications from a diverse body of potential students including those with physical disabilities.
 Reasonable accommodations to help students meet these technical standards will be provided where appropriate.
 Any student wishing accommodations should contact the Student Academic Support Service.
 Information regarding Disability Support Services can be found in the Catalog.